Lucifer970901/Generative_AI_fundamentals/Concepts/GenAI_basics.md

 * K-Nearest Neighbors (KNN)
 * Neural Networks (often used in a supervised context for classification/regression)

+---

 #### Unsupervised Learning

 Unsupervised learning deals with unlabeled data.
 There are no "correct" outputs provided during training.
 Instead, the algorithm's goal is to discover hidden patterns, structures, relationships, or insights within the data itself.
 It's like a student exploring a new topic without a teacher, trying to find inherent organizational principles.

 **How it Works**:

-**1. Unlabeled Data**: You provide the model with a dataset containing only input features (X), with no corresponding output labels.
+1. **Unlabeled Data**: You provide the model with a dataset containing only input features (X), with no corresponding output labels.
-**2. Pattern Discovery**: The algorithm analyzes the data to identify similarities, differences, and inherent groupings or underlying representations.
+2. **Pattern Discovery**: The algorithm analyzes the data to identify similarities, differences, and inherent groupings or underlying representations.
-**3. Insight Generation**: The output is typically a representation of the data's structure, such as clusters, reduced dimensions, or identified associations.
+3. **Insight Generation**: The output is typically a representation of the data's structure, such as clusters, reduced dimensions, or identified associations.

 * **Clustering**: Grouping similar data points together into clusters, where data points within a cluster are more similar to each other than to those in other clusters.
 Examples: customer segmentation, document clustering(like sports technology etc), genomic analysis.